salesforce-python-client/pyforce/README.md

 ============

-This is a reluctant fork of the beatbox project originally authored by Simon Fell, (his version locked at 0.92) later drastically changed by these guys https://code.google.com/p/salesforce-beatbox/ (versioned at 20.0).
+This is a reluctant fork of the beatbox project originally authored by Simon Fell, (their version locked at 0.92) later drastically changed by these folks https://code.google.com/p/salesforce-beatbox/ (versioned at 20.0).

-Renamed to `pyforce` to avoid confusion related to the fractured community version. (https://github.com/superfell/Beatbox/issues/6) Long story short, the python client in the fork at version 20.0 is exceptionally useful, so going back to 0.92 would be a mistake, however the beatbox version at 20.0 is also no longer maintained (judging by the issues).  `pyforce` builds off of the version available there, integrating bug fixes, and new features.
+Renamed to `pyforce` to avoid confusion related to the fractured community version. (https://github.com/superfell/Beatbox/issues/6) Long story short, the python client in the fork at version 20.0 is exceptionally useful, so going back to 0.92 would be a mistake, however the beatbox version at 20.0 is also no longer maintained (judging by the issues). `pyforce` builds off the version available there, integrating bug fixes, and new features.

 This module contains 2 versions of the Salesforce.com client: